ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/Sense HTB.md

 d*****************
 ```

-Get your user and root flag.
+Get your user and root flag